-Teen-Turn does this through mentored free after school activities, 2 week summer work placements in technology environments, and alumnae professional development programming so that participants can visualize themselves in careers and therefore make informed third level course choices as well as build the necessary social capital to enter into the ‘future jobs’ workforce.
+Teen-Turn does this through mentored free after school activities, 2 week summer work placements in technology environments, and alumnae professional development programming so that participants from disadvantaged and underrepresented communities can visualize themselves in careers and therefore make informed third level course choices as well as build the necessary social capital to enter into the ‘future jobs’ workforce.

 - Teen-Turn works with DEIS and similar schools to identify participants with academic promise, ages 15-16,** who will benefit from the opportunity but are from traditionally underrepresented communities or from where third level education is uncommon.

 - Teen-Turn makes certain that all activities and work placements are compliant with the requirements of the Protection of Young Persons (Employment) Act 1996, Garda Vetting and Children First Legislation.

 - Teen-Turn provides an induction for participants prior to work placements to assess skills, explain rules and behavior expectations, and advise on what training/direction a company is likely to provide.

 - Teen-Turn shares employment act compliance, induction, and impact metrics materials with hosting companies.

 - Hosting companies match each participant, ideally, with a female mentor, who is employed with the company, and the work includes participating in and/or observing a technology project either on site or through after school sessions followed by contributions to alumnae activities.

 - Participant travel and lunch costs are covered, so that no participant is paying out of pocket for the experience.***

 * Dates: (1) Induction last week of July; (2) Internships first two weeks of August.

 ** Age: Targeted participants will begin the multi-year programming through internships in the summer after Junior Cert, before choosing Leaving Cert subjects.